Is Ketamine Legal? Understanding the Legal Status of Ketamine Therapy

 updated:

 Ketamine is a medication that has been used for decades in the United States for various medical purposes, including as an anesthetic during surgical procedures.
-In recent years, there has been an increase in its use for the management of mental health disorders, such as depression, anxiety, PTSD, and chronic pain.
-As a result, patients often ask about the legal status of ketamine and its potential impact on their treatment.
+In recent years, ketamine has gained attention for its role in managing mental health conditions such as depression, anxiety, PTSD, and chronic pain.
+This has led many to ask: Is ketamine legal in the US?
+Is ketamine therapy legal for depression?
+Is ketamine legal in Oregon?
+This article will explore the legal status of ketamine in different contexts and address common questions about its use.

 Legal Uses of Ketamine